 Before performing any of the steps described below, review and implement the guidance in Assets performance tuning tips.
 Many steps, such as configuring maximum concurrent jobs, enhance the server’s stability and performance under load.
 Other steps, such as File Data Store configuration, are difficult to perform after the system has been loaded with assets.

 The following asset migration tools are not part of Adobe Experience Manager.
-Adobe Customer Care does not support these tools.
+Adobe Customer Support does not support these tools.

-Migrating assets to AEM requires several steps and should be viewed as a phased process.
+Migrating assets to Experience Manager requires several steps and should be viewed as a phased process.
 The phases of the migration are as follows:

 Before you start a migration, disable the launchers for the